maximalwert/strafforts/docs/development-guide.md

 and [PostgreSQL][PostgreSQL] environment have been properly setup on your machine.

-Note that Ruby on Rails uses [Sqlite][Sqlite] by default, which also works fine with Strafforts, but configurations in `config/database.yml` and `Gemfile` need to be updated accordingly in that case.cc
+Note that Ruby on Rails uses [Sqlite][Sqlite] by default, which also works fine with Strafforts, but configurations in `config/database.yml` and `Gemfile` need to be updated accordingly in that case.

 1. Clone and config repository